 Is there a way to participate as a Slow Food Chapter?
 Yes, of course.
 Please contact us for more details.

 What are the food handling guidelines that need to be met for serving hot and cold food onsite?
-A merchant coordinator will be following up with merchants in March after being accepted into Slow Food Nations to help coordinate these details.
+A merchant coordinator will follow up with confirmed merchants closer to Slow Food Nations to help coordinate these details.

 What are the licensing and taxation requirements for selling food onsite?
-A merchant coordinator will be following up with merchants after being accepted into Slow Food Nations to help coordinate these details.
+A merchant coordinator will follow up with confirmed merchants closer to Slow Food Nations to help coordinate these details.

 Will all merchants have access to electricity and refrigeration?

-Electricity is included in the merchant fee.
+A Standard Edison 20 amp 110 V outlet for power is included in the merchant fee.
 Electricity will be available directly at booths.
 Refrigeration and storage will be available on-site for an additional cost.
-After signing up to attend as a merchant, a coordinator will follow up within a few weeks to assist merchants in securing any amenities needed.
+A merchant coordinator will follow up with confirmed merchants closer to Slow Food Nations to help coordinate these details.

 Can wine/beer/spirits producers participate in the marketplace?
 Due to regulations, alcoholic beverage producers cannot participate directly in the Taste Marketplace.
 However, there are many ways for these producers to take part in Slow Food Nations.
 We will have more details soon, in the meantime please contact us with interest or questions.

 What’s the festival protocol for waste and sustainability?
-Slow Food Nations implement a strict zero waste approach.
+Slow Food Nations implements a strict zero waste approach.
 The event will utilize three-bin zero waste stations (compost, recycle, trash) throughout the venue, including merchant back-of-house areas.
-All merchant waste must be properly sorted into compost, recycling or trash; in addition, merchant will also be able to have their unused, but still edible food scraps, rescued and collected by the organizers of the event’s Family Meal.
+All merchants are required to use compostables for samples, and all waste must be properly sorted into compost, recycling or trash.
+In addition, there may be an opportunity for properly handled unused food to be rescued and collected by the organizers of the event’s Zero Waste Community Supper.
 The event’s zero waste staff and volunteers will monitor stations, support merchants, educate attendees and sort all waste, to ensure that everything possible is kept out of the landfill.